 Growing up doesn’t feel easy.
 In the midst of #adulting, we realise we have opinions and preferences that we do want to express and be heard.
-These may require us to find ways to get along with others such that we can manoeuvre through this world with the support of people we value, while not becoming people pleasers.
+These may require us to find ways to get along with others, including our peers, such that we can manoeuvre through this world with the support of people we value, while not becoming people pleasers.

 The topic of building emotional resilience has been gaining awareness in recent years.
 Perhaps the older generation may dismiss this as weakness or an unnecessary skill since they coped just fine without it.
-However even though this generation has been privileged not to have to go through wars or the challenges of the past, technological advancement is a double...Read More
+However even though this generation has been privileged not to have to go through wars or the challenges of the past, technological advancement is a double edged sword.
+We are more...Read More

 We absolutely love this poster!
 Often, kids pick up the language we use and mimic after us.
 A careless question of “Can you really do it?” may seem harmless to us, but can undermine and affect a child’s confidence & ability to perform.
 As adults, we need to practice responsible speech in our conversations with the little ones, so as to build their confidence and...Read More